Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Disproving them, however, was almost impossible.

-The combination of the courts with their liberal instincts, the European Convention on Human Rights with its absolutist attitude, to the prospect of returning someone to an unsafe community, and the UN Convention of Refugees with its context firmly that of the 1930s convention of um oh no, the 1930s Germany, sorry, meant that in practice, once someone got into Britain and claimed asylum, it was the devil's own job to return them.
+The combination of the courts with their liberal instincts, the European Convention on Human Rights with its absolutist attitude to the prospect of returning someone to an unsafe community and the UN Convention of Refugees with its context firmly that of the 1930s Convention of Britain and claimed asylum, it was the devil's own job to return them.

 The devil's own job.